yuekcc/goSnowFlake/README.md

 ```

-An id is composed by three part: timestamp in millon second, worker id, and sequence.
-Sequence is zero by default.
-When timestamp is the same, we use sequence to avoid conflict.
+An unique ID contains 3 parts:

+* a timestamp in nanosecond
+* a worker ID
+* a sequence number

 Installation